 Discussion

 Yuki's story does focus on the impact of melting Arctic ice and how this creates problems for bears who need the ice to hunt seals in the winter and early spring.
+If the ice melts too quickly, it is much more difficult for polar bears to capture the fat-rich seals they require to replenish their bodies after or before hibernation.
 The warming climate has affected the permafrost as well, leading to the abandonment of roads and the release of methane.

-Research has shown that the sea level in the Bay of Bengal has been slowly rising over the last few decades and could significantly rise by the end of .
+Research has shown that the sea level in the Bay of Bengal has been slowly rising over the last few decades and could significantly rise in the future.
+This rise is due partly to tectonic subsidence as well as to hydrological effects (for example, excessive rainfall, glacial meltwater due to climate change) .
 This rise in sea level affects the mangrove forest which is located along the Bay of Bengal and which protects the shoreline from the storms.
 The rise in sea level also means a loss of land to those living on the shores, forcing them inland and changing the dynamics of families and communities.
 Colfer and Donkin describe many of these impacts through Sami's story.
 Sami and his grandpa are often forced to move their home inland.
 Their impact of their displacement is shown when a mudslide after a storm destroys the village.
 They work for five days to reclaim the land, rebuild and then repair their nets.

-Global offers young readers a good overview of the complexity of the issue of global warming and climate change while telling an exciting and engaging story.
-It shows how rising sea levels due to warming ocean temperatures and melting glaciers can directly impact many different communities around the world.
+Global offers young readers a somewhat simple overview of the issue of global warming and climate change while telling an exciting and engaging story.
+It shows how rising sea levels can directly impact many different communities around the world.
 The focus on this graphic novel is of two communities especially at risk, highlighting the human impact as well as the environmental changes.
-A map at the back shows the locations of Yuki and Sami, demonstrating that the topic is a worldwide issue.
+A map at the back shows the locations of Yuki and Sami, demonstrating that the topic is a "global" issue - hence the title.
 The beautiful illustrations were created by ink on paper with digital colouring from Photoshop and really enhance the story telling.

 While it is evident our climate is different from the climate decades ago, this may also be a natural part of Earth's history, with fluctuations between periods of colder climate and warmer climate.
 Humans are a part of a much larger system.
 We need to focus on better, sustainable stewardship of our beautiful planet.
 Still, Global offers a starting point for young readers to consider the issue, to see the human impact, especially on children and to consider potential solutions to the climate change we are currently experiencing.